Neal-Bhattacharya/seminar-graph/README.md

 The reading list is based off Annapolis 24-25.
 I used the entire texts except where the selections were explicitly stated (in Plutarch, for example).
 I did not include The Bible, since it hard to ascribe one "author" (God?) to the books in it.

-Homer——85——>Plato should be read as "Homer is mentioned by Plato 85 times."
+Homer——85——>Plato should be read as "Homer is mentioned by Plato 85 times in the seminar books."
 Hovering over an edge in .svg should show you more information about that edge.

 I made a python program to read the texts, count the word frequencies for each text, and find author matches.
 See Processor.predicate()